 Great-granddaughter Jacqueline Korns wedded Walter Eppler.
 Circa 2020, they were in Cranberry Township, Butler County, PA.

-Son Sherman Korns (1902- ? ) was born in about 1902.
-A bachelor in 1933, he appears to have managed his mother's farm at that time.
+Son Sherman Korns (1901-1983) was born on Nov.
+27, 1901.
+Unmarried in 1933, he appears to have managed his mother's farm at that time.
 He may have remained on the home farm for decades.
-In 1976, he was named in the obituary of his brother Mahlon.
+In 1976, he was named in the obituary of his brother Mahlon, and lived in rural Hyndman at the time.
+In the early 1980s, his residence was in nearby Oakland, Garrett County, MD.
+Sherman passed away in September 1983.
+Burial was beside his bachelor brother Mahlon in Palo Alto Hilltop Cemetery.

 ~ Son William Jefferson Burkett ~